FastLane-Labs/shMonad-frontend/docs/overview.md

 4. **Wallet Integration**: Seamless connection with popular Web3 wallets for secure transaction signing and balance management.

-5. **Real-Time Quotes**: Fetches and displays up-to-date swap quotes from competing Solvers to offer users the best rates.
+5. **Real-Time Quotes**: Fetches and displays up-to-date swap quotes from a fallback router or aggregator, and has solvers compete to offer users price improvement on the swap.

 6. **Transaction Monitoring**: Provides real-time updates on the status of ongoing and past transactions.